Xilinx/Vitis_IP_Libraries/README.md

 ## Use in Familiar Programming Languages

 Use Vitis IP Libraries in commonly-used programming languages, such as C, C++, Python, and Matlab.
-Leverage AMD Vitis |trade| latest platforms, as an enabler in your applications, e.g.:

-Work at the application level—focus your core competencies on solving challenging problems in your domain, accelerate time to insight, and innovate.
+Leverage Vitis platforms as an enabler in your applications—work at the application level and focus your core competencies on solving challenging problems in your domain, accelerate time to insight, and innovate.

 Whether you want to accelerate portions of your existing x86 host application code or want to develop accelerators for deployment on AMD embedded platforms, calling a Vitis IP Library API or kernel in your code offers the same level of abstraction as any software library.